viamrobotics/docs/docs/manage/data-management/_index.md

 ## Next steps

-To use the Data Management Service, [add the Data Management Service](configure-data-capture/#add-the-data-management-service).
+To use the Data Management Service, [add the Data Management Service](configure-data-capture/#add-the-data-management-service) to your robot.
 Then [configure data capture](configure-data-capture) as needed and [configure cloud sync](configure-cloud-sync).

 Once you have configured data capture and cloud sync, you can [view](view) and [export](export) your data.